Museum of Northern AZ in Flagstaff One of the Best Local Photo Attractions, History Museums

 Arizona means iconic landscape.
 Popular photos of sentinel sahuaros, skirting roadrunners, craggy rock canyons, red mountain tops, and joshua trees abound.
 See The Phoenix Desert Botanical Gardens!

-The Superstition Mountains in Arizona are but one attraction that the east-central portion of Arizona afford.
-Though Arizona is known for gold mining and the reported adventures of Jacob Waltz, the Lost Dutchman, there...
+The Superstition Mountains in Arizona are one attraction that the east-central portion of Arizona affords.
+Arizona is known for majestic scenery, lost gold, and the Tonto National Forest attractions.